MJacred/godot-insight/04_systems/animation.md

 ## Direction

 https://github.com/godotengine/godot-proposals/issues/6198
-* Blener has +Y as FORWARD, glTF changes this to +Z and Godot expects -Z
+* Blender has +Y as FORWARD, glTF changes this to +Z and Godot expects -Z
   * Fix to change orientation on import: https://github.com/godotengine/godot/pull/72753